-The IMF has an active partnership with the International Labor Organization (ILO), with whom we have been pooling expertise to better understand the impact of macroeconomic policies on job creation, including through joint research and analytical support for the Group of Twenty industrialized and emerging market economies.
-Cooperation with the ILO has produced joint work on social dialogue involving governments, unions and employers in three pilot countries (Bulgaria, Dominican Republic, and Zambia) and work on social protection floor policies.
-In 2012, the IMF collaborated with the ILO and OECD on a paper on employment that was considered by G-20 finance ministers.
+The IMF has an active partnership with the International Labor Organization (ILO).
+The two institutions pool expertise for better understanding the impact of macroeconomic policies on job creation, including through joint research and analytical support for the Group of Twenty industrialized and emerging market economies.
+Cooperation with the ILO has also produced joint work on social dialogue involving governments, unions, and employers in three pilot countries (Bulgaria, Dominican Republic, and Zambia) and work on social protection floor policies.

 The IMF also works with the World Bank on labor market issues, and with regional organizations, such as the European Commission.
-At the country level, more than 80 percent of all IMF missions meet with national trade union representatives to exchange views on what is happening in the labor markets of individual IMF members, and there are extensive policy consultations with the International Trade Union Confederation.
+At the country level, more than 80 percent of IMF missions meet with national trade union representatives to exchange views on what is happening in the labor markets of individual IMF members, and there are extensive policy consultations with the International Trade Union Confederation.

 The IMF has increased its efforts to draw on the expertise of partner institutions to enhance coverage of macro-social issues in the Fund’s policy analysis and advice.
-For example, Fund research on growth, employment, and equality and poverty are being strengthened in consultation with external partners, and supported by an interdepartmental working group on jobs and growth.
+For example, Fund research on growth, employment, inequality, and poverty are being strengthened in consultation with external partners, and supported by an interdepartmental working group on jobs and growth.

 Overview of the IMF’s engagement

 The IMF’s advice on labor market institutions and policies is aimed at keeping unemployment rates low and growth as inclusive as possible.
 Strong labor market institutions will allow workers to go to where they are needed most, while providing support to those for whom this process comes at a cost.
 This balance is difficult to achieve, but active labor market policies (e.g., training), as well as employment protection legislation, minimum wages and collective bargaining institutions have important roles to play in helping to reach these goals.

 - In its bilateral surveillance, the IMF examines labor market issues, especially in cases where these issues are critical to countries’ macroeconomic stability.